thais-neu/Thais-learning-code/command-line-notes.md

 Cat file1 file2 | grep chlorophyll | wc -l

-In this example, the cat command will merge file1 and file2; grep will look for the word chlorophyll in the combined file; and wc -l will count the lines containing chlorophyll in the combined file.
+In example above, the cat command will merge file1 and file2; grep will look for the word chlorophyll in the combined file; and wc -l will count the lines containing chlorophyll in the combined file.

-**For loop**
+## **For loop**

-A builtin command; start by defining for which files the loop will cycle through; type for, hit run (it won't execute because the shell knows that there's more to come, it will instead show the next prompt, >) then type "do" (hit run) type you're command whatever you want to do (hit run) then type "done".
+A built in command; start by defining for which files the loop will cycle through; type for, hit run (it won't execute because the shell knows that there's more to come, it will instead show the next prompt, >) then type "do" (hit run) type you're command whatever you want to do (hit run) then type "done".
 This means - for these files, do this and then be done.
 (Do and done indicate beginning and end of the commands built in the for loop.

-**History**
+## **History**

 Shows a numbered list of the last several hundred commands; to rerun any command, type !number of command desired.

+## Other commands
 !$

 !$ retrieves the last word of the last command

 Ctrl R will let you search a command based on a keyword.

-**Ways to join commands together**
+## **Ways to join commands together**

 Pipe | output is used as next input

-Grep followed by $(); usage(example): grep 'chlorophyll' $(find . -name "*.dat")
+grep followed by $(); usage(example): grep 'chlorophyll' $(find . -name "*.dat")

-Will search for and list (grep) filenames (-name) containing the word 'chlorophyll' from a list of .dat files ("*.dat") found (find) in the current directory (.); grep could be replaced by wc and the command will instead count and spit out the number of adjacent the filenames containing the word 'chlorophyll' instead of listing them.
+the line above will search for and list (grep) filenames (-name) containing the word 'chlorophyll' from a list of .dat files ("*.dat") found (find) in the current directory (.); grep could be replaced by wc and the command will instead count and spit out the number of adjacent the filenames containing the word 'chlorophyll' instead of listing them.
 To count them all (not only the adjacent ones), do wc -l $(find . -name "*.dat") | sort -n

-Cut will extract (not eliminate or cut off) columns; if columns are delimited by special characters other than tab, you need to specify the delimiter; you also need to specify the column(s) you are interested in extracting;
+cut will extract (not eliminate or cut off) columns of interest; if columns are delimited by special characters other than tab, you need to specify the delimiter; you also need to specify the column(s) you are interested in extracting;

-Usage: cut -d "," -f 2,3,4
+> **usage: cut -d "," -f 2,3,4**

-This will extract (cut) columns 2, 3 and 4 (-f 2,3,4) which are delimited by a comma (-d ",")
+the line above will extract (cut) columns 2, 3 and 4 (-f 2,3,4) which are delimited by a comma (-d ",")

-Sort lines
+## Sort lines in a table

-By default, will sort alphabetically (starting with the first character of the firs column - to do it based on another column use the flag -k)
+By default, sort will sort alphabetically starting with the first character of the first column - to do it based on another column use the flag -k

-Can sort based on unique entries, with the flag -u
+Can also sort based on unique entries, with the flag -u

-Uniq
+## Uniq and sort

-Will find uniq entries that are listed adjacently
+uniq will find unique entries - only the ones that are listed adjacently

-Sort

-Will sort entries alphabetically by default or numerically with the flag -n (smallest to largest)
+sort will sort entries alphabetically by default or numerically with the flag -n (smallest to largest)

-Sort and uniq can be piped to get to uniq entries in a file even if duplicate entries are not adjacent, using pipe and grep:
+Sort and uniq can be piped to get unique entries in a file even if duplicate entries are not adjacent, using pipe and grep:

 sort | uniq | wc

 Sort and uniq are often used together because uniq only selects duplicated values that are listed consecutively (uniq should read as "remove the repeated"); if you want to extract all unique entries regardless of their location, sort first (this will get all repetitions grouped together) and then use uniq to extract one of each.

 ## **Aliases**